JohnBinford/AppleWood-Pointe/Collateral/Original.md

    - If you want a Scaled PDF of the simplified Shop Drawing, see the last entry in the Documents Collection
    - [Link to the PDF Documents Collection.](../Documents/Download.md)

 - Here is a new rendering.
-Furnishings and tools arbitrarily located for scale only.</br>
+Furnishings and tools arbitrarily located for scale only.<br>

 <img src="../Collateral/Plans/AWP-Shop-6.png">